 In the process of constructing the transition matrices, we ranked the plants on the basis of their relative productivities.
 The extent to which stayers, entrants, and exits have different productivity ranks can be used for hypothesis testing.
 Statistical analysis based upon ranks has a long history in economics.
 Two of Milton Friedman's earliest articles proposed nonparametric methods that are still used today.
 We will use the Wilcoxon statistic, a simple nonparametric test that asks whether the ranks of some "treatment" group of plants is different from the ranks of a control group.
-Under the null hypothesis of no difference between the treatment group and the control group, the rankings of the true distribution of productivity.
+Under the null hypothesis of no difference between the treatment group and the control group, the rankings of the treatment group of plants will be scattered randomly, regardless of the true distribution of productivity.
 This allows the computation of a standard normal test statistic that can reject the null for large samples.